NATIONAL PEANUT BUTTER DAY

 The early peanut butter made by the Aztecs and Incas around 1000 BC was more of a paste and not nearly as creamy as the peanut butter we know now.

 Peanut butter didn’t become widely used until the 20th century.
-First, the peanut had to be considered more than animal feed, which it was until the late 1800s.
-At the turn of the century, inventions that made planting, cultivating and harvesting the legume (the peanut isn’t a nut at all) made it possible to see the peanut as a retail and wholesale food item.
-(See more by visiting National Peanut Day -September 13)
+First, the peanut had to be considered more than animal feed, which wasn’t until the late 1800s.
+At the turn of the century, inventions that made planting, cultivating, and harvesting the legume (the peanut isn’t a nut at all) made it possible to see the peanut as a retail and wholesale food item.

 Peanut butter is a good source of vitamin E, B6, niacin, calcium, potassium and iron, is packed with protein and is rich in healthy monounsaturated fat.